Food poisoning compensation experts.

-Have you suffered and illness or food related injury after dining out, or buying an items from a shop?
+Have you suffered a food- related illness or injury after dining out, or buying items from a supermarket or shop?
 If you have, contact MG Legal and speak to one of our personal injury experts to discuss whether you have a claim against the supplier of the food or drink.

-I've suffered injury or illness from contaminated food, what type of compensation can I claim for?
+I've been made ill from contaminated food.
+What type of compensation can I claim for?

-Whenever you buy a food or drink item, you are owed a duty of care by the supplier, whether a restaurant, café, food stand, hotel, supermarket or corner shop, to provide you with food or drink or satisfactory quality and which is safe for you to consume.
+Whenever you buy a food or drink item, you are owed a duty of care by the supplier; whether it's a restaurant, café, food stand, hotel, supermarket or corner shop - they must provide you with food or drink of a satisfactory quality, and which is safe for you to consume.

 There are various standards that must be met with all food products, particularly detailed under the Consumer Rights Act 2015, which sets out that goods and services must be of a satisfactory quality, fit for purpose, and as described.
 Estimates place the number of food poisoning cases per year in excess of 2 million and so, this is still very much a real issue.
 Types of claim you can make include: